concavegit/comparch-lab0/README.md

 | C3 | 7    | 7    | 5    | 3    |
 | O  | 8    | 8    | 6    | 4    |

+The amount of gates in the maximum path for an n-bit adder is 2n.
+However, the carry bits all require either an AND from the halfadder level.
+Of the two halfadders used in the fulladders, the first one (`h0` in `fulladder.v`)can be driven by the inputs in the bus from the beginning.
+However, the second halfadders (`h1` in `fulladder.v`) requires a carry bit from the preceding adder.
+If the carry bit is 0, there is no need to wait for the result of `h0` because to the annihilation of ands will cause the half-adder to output a carry of 0 allowing any gate relying on this output to be 'early'.
+Therefore, to test the maximum propagation delay, begin with a case in which there is always a carry of 1 for the fulladders and then check the time until the last signal is driven from X.

 # Test cases
 There are two signed inputs and three outputs to test.
 Therefore, we sought to test nonnegative and negative for both inputs and outputs, creating 6 possible cases.